 Kennedy Chi-pan Wong

 Along this line of research, I have been publishing and working on a number of research papers.
 My first peer-reviewed article, “From Helmets to Face masks,” documented how Hongkongers in the US foster their commitments to homeland resistance through resource mobilization projects during and after the 2019 Hong Kong Anti-Extradition Bill movement.
 My second paper, “Leaving the Homeland Again for My family’s Futures,” studies the post-return Hongkonger migrants who have been living in both Hong Kong (homeland) and Canada (hostland) for years over their life course.
-Having these transnational experiences, it is important to recognize that immigrants are also political and civic actors in the hostland society and the global civil society.
+Setting foot in different parts of the world, immigrants are not only the 'long-distance nationalist,' as many diaspora scholars would argue, but also political and civic actors in the hostland society and the global civil society.